rayzorium/ChatGPT-PreMod/README.md

 To install, have TamperMonkey extension installed and go here: https://github.com/rayzorium/ChatGPT-PreMod/raw/refs/heads/main/ChatGPT%20PreMod.user.js

 # How to use
 - Use ChatGPT as usual.
 Whenever ChatGPT finishes writing a response, external moderation will scan it.
 If it triggers BLOCKED (red/removed), it will attempt to remove.
 This script prevents that.
 However, the response will still be lost on page reload.
+I put in an alert for this.
 - If your own request is BLOCKED, the response stream will be interrupted immediately.
 Try to avoid this.
-I haven't programmed a visual cue, but if nothing starts generating after a few seconds, you ain't getting a response.
+I put in an alert.
 - There's still hope even for the above situations: you can ask ChatGPT to just repeat what it said.
 The model has no idea what was or wasn't removed, they're just messages in the history.

 # Why doesn't DeMod work anymore?